Jimmy Fallon Does His Best Cardi B Impression to Speak to Robert Irwin's Kookaburra

 "[It was] such an amazing honor—a really true honor for us because he's one of the only conservationists honored on the Walk of Fame," the young conservationist told Fallon.
 "So, it's really great to continue his message and really keep his dream alive."

-Watch the video to see the full interview and few of the animal friends.
+Watch the video to see the full interview and a few of the animal friends.

 This content is available customized for our international audience.
 Would you like to view this in our US edition?